C-EO/gitea-gcloud-ubuntu/README.md

 #### Test Privacy Settings

-Create a dummy user account
+Create a dummy user account(s).

+Log into it to see what other users see.

 ~~#### Caution~~